Also known as the lesser panda, red bear-cat and red cat-bear they are found in the Eastern Himalayas and South-western China.

 How big are red pandas?

-Roughly the size of a large domestic cat
+Red pandas are roughly the size of a large domestic cat.

 When are red pandas most active?